emmawalshdev/living-landscapes/README.md

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.

-* As a team member who deals with enquiries, I want to know the user's name, phone number and email address so that I can get in contact with them.
+* As a team member who deals with inquiries, I want to know the user's name, phone number, and email address so that I can get in contact with them.

-* As a designer, I do not want prices to be posted online as quotes differ greatly dependending on the project and I really need to talk to the client first.
+* As a designer, I do not want prices to be posted online as quotes differ greatly depending on the project and I really need to talk to the client first.

-* As the CEO, I want all of our acheivements and past creations to be featured online.
+* As the CEO, I want all of our achievements and past creations to be featured online.

 ### Project Scope
-Based on the above user stories, the following are features which will be inlcuded:
+Based on the above user stories, the following are features that will be included:

 * Links to social platforms.
-* A contact us form with an option to specify preferred method of contact.
+* A contact us form with an option to specify the preferred method of contact.
-* An 'About Us' section which will feature information about the team, company and services offered.
+* An 'About Us' section will feature information about the team, company, and services offered.
-* A portfolio section which will contain examples of previous work.
+* A portfolio section will contain examples of previous work.

-The following is a list of features which will not be included:
+The following is a list of features that will not be included:

 * Ecommerce functionality.
-* Social media as an extention of the business.
+* Social media as an extension of the business.
 * A blog.
 * Back-end site development.
 * Extensive content/imagery on portfolio examples.